Best anatomy books:

 - Blue Boxes make it easy to find clinical relevance as they point out situations calling for physical exams, medical procedures, or other diagnostic tools.

-- There are Bottom Line summaries that make prioritizing study points much easier.
+- There are Bottom Line summaries that make prioritizing study points much more comfortable.
 These have been refined in the sixth edition

 - Purchase includes access to a companion Website where you will find animated videos and where you can interact via USMLE-style questions.